Cognitive science: Interdisciplinary nature

-Cognitive science: the term
+Cognitive science, the term

 The term "cognitive" in "cognitive science" is used for "any kind of mental operation or structure that can be studied in precise terms" (Lakoff and Johnson, 1999).
 This conceptualization is very broad, and should not be confused with how "cognitive" is used in some traditions of analytic philosophy, where "cognitive" has to do only with formal rules and truth-conditional semantics.

 The earliest entries for the word "cognitive" in the OED take it to mean roughly "pertaining to the action or process of knowing".
 The first entry, from 1586, shows the word was at one time used in the context of discussions of Platonic theories of knowledge.
 Most in cognitive science, however, presumably do not believe their field is the study of anything as certain as the knowledge sought by Plato.

 Scope

 Cognitive science is a large field, and covers a wide array of topics on cognition.
 However, it should be recognized that cognitive science has not always been equally concerned with every topic that might bear relevance to the nature and operation of minds.
 Classical cognitivists have largely de-emphasized or avoided social and cultural factors, embodiment, emotion, consciousness, animal cognition, and comparative and evolutionary psychologies.
 However, with the decline of behaviorism, internal states such as affects and emotions, as well as awareness and covert attention became approachable again.
 For example, situated and embodied cognition theories take into account the current state of the environment as well as the role of the body in cognition.
 With the newfound emphasis on information processing, observable behavior was no longer the hallmark of psychological theory, but the modeling or recording of mental states.

-Below are some of the main topics that cognitive science is concerned with.
-This is not an exhaustive list.
-See List of cognitive science topics for a list of various aspects of the field.
+Below are some of the main topics that cognitive science is concerned with; see List of cognitive science topics for a more exhaustive list.